Earthquakes on May 15, 2026

 2.3 km---AutoUSGS →

-Reports of a magnitude 2.1 earthquake 3 km SE of The Geysers, CA came in on May 15, 2026 at 21:41 UTC.
-Coming 17 hours after a magnitude 2.8 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+A magnitude 2.1 earthquake was recorded 3 km SE of The Geysers, CA on May 15, 2026 at 21:41 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 2.7 earthquake that occurred about 17 hours earlier.
 At a depth of just 2.3 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 38.759°, -122.730°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+Geolocation places the event at 38.759°N, -122.730°E. The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 4.7mb

-At 21:15 UTC on May 15, 2026, a magnitude 4.7 tremor occurred 219 km E of Levuka, Fiji.
-At 556.3 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
-It ranks as the fifth largest event in the current dataset.
+The USGS recorded this magnitude 4.7 earthquake 214 km E of Levuka, Fiji at 21:15 UTC on May 15, 2026.
+At 572.5 km, this is the deepest earthquake in the current dataset — firmly in the deep-focus category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at -17.837°N, -178.627°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: -17.912°, -178.666°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-15 21:15:08 UTC